The 10-Minute Executive Guide to Buy/Sell Agreement Life Insurance

 Life insurance for buy-sell agreements is the most common protector.

-This 10-minute overview will cover the basics and help you determine if it’s something for you and your business partners to consider.
+This 10-minute overview will cover the basics of a buy-sell agreement to help you determine if it's something for you and your business partners to consider.

 Quick Article Guide

-1. How a Buy-Sell Life Insurance Agreement is Used
+How a Buy-Sell Life Insurance Agreement is Used by Businesses

 This is done by each owner of the corporation purchasing a life insurance policy on the other shareholders or owners of the company.